Brianne Larch, WalletHub Credit Card Analyst

 Yes, the Chime Credit Card is a secured credit card.
 This means that this card requires a refundable security deposit.
 There is no minimum amount required, but your spending limit equals the amount that you transfer from your Chime Spending Account.
 So, it would be best to add a security deposit of at least $200*.
 And unlike other secured credit cards, with the Chime Credit Card you can use your deposit to pay for monthly charges.

-Keep in mind that the Chime Credit Card can also help you build or rebuild your credit, just like a normal credit card.
-This card reports monthly to all three major credit bureaus; Experian, Equifax, and TransUnion.
+Keep in mind that the Chime Credit Card can also help you build or rebuild your credit, just like an unsecured credit card.
+This card reports monthly to all three major credit bureaus (Experian, Equifax, and TransUnion).

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by a WalletHub user.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.